In This Article

 The Lepide Data Security Platform will gather event data from various platforms including Active Directory, Office 365, Dropbox, Amazon S3, G Suite, and more.
 Via a user-friendly dashboard, you can keep an eye on changes made to your sensitive information and receive real-time notifications for any unusual activities.
 Additionally, the data classification feature will scan your repositories for sensitive data, and classify it accordingly.
 It can also classify data at the point of creation or modification.
 With a clear understanding of the location of your sensitive data, you can establish access controls in a more informed manner.
 You can generate reports in just a few clicks and share them with the relevant authorities to demonstrate compliance.
 The Lepide software uses machine learning models to analyze user activity and build a baseline against which anomalies can be identified.
 It can also detect and respond to events that match a pre-defined threshold condition.

-If you’d like to see how the Lepide Data Security Platform can help to protect your critical assets, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help to protect your critical assets, schedule a demo with one of our engineers.

 Natasha Murphy